GitTools/GitLink/README.md

 	GitLink.exe c:\source\catel -u https://github.com/catel/catel -f Catel.sln

-## Ignoring projects and excplicitly including them
+## Ignoring projects and explicitly including them

 When specific projects should be ignored, use the *-ignore* option.
 This option accepts a comma separated list of patterns to ignore.
 Each pattern is either a literal project name (case-insensitive) or a regex enclosed in slashes.
 For example: